aosp-mirror/platform_external_qemu/android/android-grpc/docs/README.md

   $ make deps
 ```

+**Note:** This installs the pillow package.
+If you see failures you might need
+to install tkInter.
+(See details in the Screenshot section).

 Next you need to launch an emulator with the gRPC port enabled on port 8554:

 ```sh